docker/docs/scout/artifactory.md

 System (OS)-level and application-level programs or dependencies that the image contains.

-Additionally, the agents sends the following metadata about the image to Docker Scout to
+Additionally, the agent sends the following metadata about the image to Docker Scout to
 record:

 - The source repository for the image